What are isotopes?

 • The same position in the periodic table (and hence belong to the same chemical element)

-• They have a different number of neutrons in the nucleus
+• A different number of neutrons in the nucleus

 Where are isotopes found in everyday life?